 3 Steps to Basic Authentication with Docker+Nginx

-There are three steps required to enable Basic Authentication.
+Follow the three steps below to authenticate using Basic Authentication.

 TOC